pulcams/sub0/README.md

 ### under construction (naturally)

 <i>This is for local experimentation at PUL.
-If you're searching around for something to enhance your MARC records, you might check out [MarcEdit](http://marcedit.reeset.net/)'s MarcNext tools.</i>
+If you're searching around for something to enhance your MARC records, you might check out [MarcEdit](http://marcedit.reeset.net/)'s MARCNext tools.</i>

 <b>Linked data prep.</b> Retrieve URIs and (optionally) insert $0 (subfield 0, sub0) into MARCXML records, in bulk.